getsolus/help-center-docs/devlog/2024-02-09-Intro-to-optimizing-packages-on-solus.md

 ![Perf report dwebp](perf_report_dwebp_png.webp)

 Well god damn, literally all of our time is being spent in `libz.so` it's no wonder our compiler optimizations were hardly improving performance.

-Let's also look at the `cwebp` report, we've generally been getter better results from it.
+Let's also look at the `cwebp` report, we've generally been getting better results from it.

 ![Perf report cwebp](perf_report_cwebp_png.webp)